The impact of faint AGN discovered by JWST on reionization: Results and Discussion

 In the QSO-assisted model (top row of the figure) the ionization of \heii\ is progressing similar to \hi.
 Ionized bubbles form around the faint AGN, which merge as the simulation proceeds.
 At the location of the AGN, the \heiii\ fraction temporarily reaches unity in the dark red regions surrounding the white dots.
 However, due to the relatively short lifetime of 10~Myr of the faint AGN and the high recombination rate of \heiii\ (about 5 times higher than that of \hii), these regions do not stay fully ionized.
 This causes most of the volume of the \hii\ regions, which coincide with the \heii\ regions, to be partially ionized to \heiii\ while the areas close to the AGN (currently emitting ionizing photons) are temporarily completely ionized.

-As discussed in Section~\ref{sec:ion_emi}, the overall emissivity of hydrogen ionizing photons of the QSO-assisted model is similar to the QSO-only model.
 The contribution to the emissivity by faint AGN is 20\% of the contribution of the massive stars in the galaxies in the QSO-assisted model.
 In the QSO-only model, all the ionizing photos are emitted by faint AGN.
 This leads to a factor of about six larger numbers of \heii\ ionizing photons.
-However, in panel D of Figure~\ref{fig:mosaic_quasar}, the \heiii\ fraction is 20\% in the QSO-only, only a factor two larger than in the QSO-assisted model.
-To understand this, it is illustrative to closely examine how \heii\ ionization proceeds in the QSO-only model.
-Naively, one may expect a similar picture as in the QSO-assisted model, i.e. large ionized bubbles of partially ionized \heii ,but with a few regions with complete ionization of \heii.
+In panel D of Figure~\ref{fig:mosaic_quasar}, the \heiii\ fraction is 30\% in the QSO-only, a factor of six larger than in the QSO-assisted model.
+Naively, one may expect a similar picture in the QSO-only as in the QSO-assisted model, i.e. large ionized bubbles of partially ionized \heii, but with a few regions with complete ionization of \heii.
 However, this is not what is seen in the bottom row of the figure.
 First, note that the number of white dots is larger than in the QSO-assisted model, which is expected as the number of galaxies hosting an AGN in this model is 10\% compared to the 1\% in the QSO-assisted model.
 We also see that the emissivity of these objects is larger (see Section~\ref{sec:UV_lum}).
 Around the AGN, as expected, we see a complete ionization of \heii\ (the red regions).
 Due to the lifetime and high recombination rate, these regions do not stay ionized, similar to the QSO-assisted model.
 However, the overall size of the \heiii\ regions is much smaller.
 This is because there are no pre-existing \hii\ and \heii\ regions when AGN turns on due to the absence of ionising photons emitted by massive stars in galaxies.
 The dark blue regions in the bottom row are regions where \hei\ ionization has not yet occurred.
 The more significant number of \heii\ ionizing photons in the QSO-only model creates thus a large number of completely ionized small \heii\ regions, but coalescence into large ionized \heiii\ bubbles proceeds slower than in the QSO-assisted model.
 Some of the hard photons in the QSO-only model are used up by ionizing \hi\ and \hei.